Cornelius Sim

 Sim was the first graduate of Franciscan University of Steubenville priestly discernment program to be ordained to the priesthood.
 Pope Francis raised him to the rank of a cardinal on 28 November 2020, making him the first cardinal from the country, and from the island of Borneo.
 Sim has been credited as "Brunei's most famous Catholic" and a "towering figure" in the history of Bruneian Christianity.

 Early life

 Sim was born in Seria, Brunei, on 16 September 1951.
-He was the eldest of six children of Lawrence Sim and Monica Yeo, and his grandparents were the first Catholics in their village.
+He was the eldest of six children of Lawrence Sim and Monica Yeo, and his grandparents were the first Catholics in their village, with the Church's history in Brunei documented most prominently from the 19th century onwards.
 He was of Chinese and Dusunic descent.
 He was raised a Catholic and educated in Catholic schools, but practised his faith less as he reached adulthood.